 2. Keep Score

-An on-demand dashboard, score-carding program, and comprehensive view of your shared inventory will ensure your trading partners are fulfilling orders as promised.
+Having , a score-carding program, and a comprehensive view of your shared inventory will ensure your trading partners are fulfilling orders as promised.
 You ultimately want to have a view of available inventory at a vendor site that is comparable to your view of internal inventory to minimize customer service issues or lost sales opportunities.
 For example, DiCentral's dropship dashboard can be customized to your preferences and send alerts of pending transactions or business rules exceptions to your mobile device or smartphone.

 3. Use A Complete Dropship Solution